Martha E. Bernal: Education

 Bernal began school in 1937 at a time when students at her school were prohibited from speaking Spanish.
 Additionally, she and her sisters were discouraged from taking academically advanced courses.
 Bernal recalled this environment as leading her to feel shame about her ethnicity and native tongue.

 In 1952, Bernal received a bachelor's degree from Texas Western College, which is now the University of Texas at El Paso.
 Later, she attended Syracuse University and graduated with a Master of Arts degree in 1955.
 Moving on to Indiana University, she struggled with sexism.
 While white men were welcome to conduct faculty-supervised research, women were denied such opportunities and often subject to sexual advances from professors.
 Bernal was ready to quit Indiana University until one of her teachers, Harry Yamaguchi, persuaded her to finish her doctorate.
 She eventually earned her doctorate in psychology with the additional support of other faculty members Roland C. Davis, Arnold Binder, and Leon.
-Bernal earned her degree during a time where less than 3% of doctorate degrees were being earned by Hispanic individuals.
+Bernal earned her degree during a time when less than 3% of doctorate degrees were being earned by Hispanic individuals.